Pieter Bruegel the Elder: Landscape elements

 Bruegel adapted and made more natural the world landscape style, which shows small figures in an imaginary panoramic landscape seen from an elevated viewpoint that includes mountains and lowlands, water, and buildings.
 Back in Antwerp from Italy he was commissioned in the 1550s by the publisher Hieronymus Cock to make drawings for a series of engravings, the Large Landscapes, to meet what was now a growing demand for landscape images.

 Some of his earlier paintings, such as his Landscape with the Flight into Egypt (Courtauld, 1563), are fully within the Patinir conventions, but his Landscape with the Fall of Icarus (known from two copies) had a Patinir-style landscape, in which already the largest figure was a genre figure who was only a bystander for the supposed narrative subject, and may not even be aware of it.
 The date of Bruegel's lost original is unclear, but it is probably relatively early, and if so, foreshadows the trend of his later works.
-During the 1560s the early scenes crowded with multitudes of very small figures, whether peasant genre figures or figures in religious narratives, give way to a small number of much larger figures.
+During the 1560s, the early scenes crowded with multitudes of very small figures, whether peasant genre figures or figures in religious narratives, give way to a small number of much larger figures.

 Months of the year

-His famous set of landscapes with genre figures depicting the seasons are the culmination of his landscape style; the five surviving paintings use the basic elements of the world landscape (only one lacks craggy mountains) but transform them into his own style.
+His well-known set of landscapes with genre figures depicting the seasons are the culmination of his landscape style; the five surviving paintings use the basic elements of the world landscape (only one lacks craggy mountains) but transform them into his own style.
 They are larger than most previous works, with a genre scene with several figures in the foreground, and the panoramic view seen past or through trees.
-Bruegel was also aware of the Danube School's landscape style through prints.
+Bruegel was also aware of the Danube School's landscape style through old master prints.
+The surviving five paintings are The Gloomy Day (February-March), The Hunters in the Snow (December-January), and The Return of the Herd (October-November) which are on display in the Kunsthistorisches Museum in Vienna; The Hay Harvest (June-July) is on display in the Lobkowicz Palace in Prague; and The Harvesters (July-August) which is on display at the Metropolitan in New York.
+The painting associated with the April-May seasonal transition is assumed to be lost.